Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Data and Method

-The input to the machine learning model includes a three-channel image: blue-shifted and red-shifted \co\ (2-1) integrated intensities, along with the total integrated intensity, each normalized between 0 and 1.
-The corresponding spectrum is clipped at $\pm$50 km/s and similarly normalized.
+The input to the machine learning model includes a three-channel image: blue-shifted and red-shifted \co\ (2-1) integrated intensities, along with the total integrated intensity, each normalized between 0 and 1. \xd{To account for missing flux near the systemic velocity, a common effect in ALMA observations, and to ensure the model is not overly sensitive to the precise definition of the central velocity, we employ a randomized velocity cutoff strategy.
+The blue- and red-shifted integrated intensity maps are generated using varying exclusion ranges ($|v - v_{\text{lsr}}| > 3, 5, 8,$ or $10 \text{ km/s}$), which mimics the filtering of low-velocity gas while preserving the large-scale structure of the outflow lobes.
+Visual inspection confirms that the resulting morphologies are robust across these ranges, allowing the network to learn consistent geometric cues despite variations in spectral coverage.} The corresponding spectrum is clipped at $\pm$50 km/s and similarly normalized.
 To augment the dataset, we implement several strategies in the data loader: randomly shifting the outflow center in the image, swapping the blue- and red-shifted lobes in velocity, rotating the outflow by random position angles, adding Gaussian noise to the image, and injecting pattern noise from other outflows to mimic complex structures.
 The added pattern noise is at least a factor of three weaker than the main signal.
 In addition, we introduce random spectral shifts of $\pm$5 km/s to simulate velocity-centering uncertainties commonly encountered in real observations.